Raghava9392/Web-Scraping-EDA-on-Flipkart-AC-Products/README.md

 This project focuses on **web scraping and exploratory data analysis (EDA)** of Air Conditioner (AC) products listed on **Flipkart**, one of India’s leading e-commerce platforms.
 The primary goal is to extract, clean, and analyze product data to uncover insights about **pricing trends, brand performance, and customer preferences**.

 Through this analysis, we aim to help businesses improve their **recommendation systems**, **optimize inventory**, and support **data-driven decisions** that enhance product visibility and customer satisfaction.
 ---

-## 👨‍💻 About Me
-I’m **Buddepu Vivek**, from **Innomatics Research Labs**, with a strong interest in **Exploratory Data Analytics (EDA)**.
-Skilled in **data collection, cleaning, and visualization** using Python and analytical tools.
-I enjoy exploring real-world datasets to uncover insights that support better business strategies.

----

 ## 🧩 Business Problem